Do You Love Bad Bunny? These Are the Next Latin Music Artists to Know

 WHO: Tokischa, Santo Domingo, Dominican Republic

-Fresh off recent collaborations with A$AP Rocky, Madonna, and Rosalia, Tokischa is a latin music sensation that finds a way to touch reggaeton, hip hop, and pop all at once.
-She built her reputation doing the opposite of playing it safe, her lyrics always leave you wanting more.
+Fresh off recent collaborations with A$AP Rocky, Madonna, and Rosalía, Tokischa is a Latin music sensation touching reggaeton, hip-hop, and pop all at once.
+She built her reputation doing the opposite of playing it safe, and her lyrics always leave you wanting more.

 Venezuela